michael-rapp/Apriori/README.md

 ### Trying to generate a specific number of association rules

 In addition to generating all rules, which reach a certain minimum confidence, the algorithm can be configured to try to generate a specific number of rules.

+**_This will not guarantee the specified number of rules to be generated.
+The algorithm just TRIES to generate at least as many association rules as specified.
+However, this might not be possible, depending on the available frequent item sets.
+Also more rules than specified might be returned, if all of them reach the minimum confidence used in the last iteration._**

-The sample code below illustrates how a `Apriori` instance can be created to meet this requirement:
+The sample code below illustrates how a `Apriori` instance can be configured to try to generate a specific number of association rules:

 ```java
 double minSupport = 0.5;